mprat/practicepython/_posts/2022-03-06-39-character-input-datetime.md

 ---
 layout: post
 categories: [exercise]
-number: 38
+number: 39
 chili: 1
 ---

 ## Exercise

-Implement the same exercise as [Exercise 1]({% post_url 2014-01-29-01-character-input %}), except don't explicitly write out the year.
+Implement the same exercise as [Exercise 1]({% post_url 2014-01-29-01-character-input %}) (Create a program that asks the user to enter their name and their age.
+Print out a message addressed to them that tells them the year that they will turn 100 years old), except don't explicitly write out the year.
 Use the built-in Python `datetime` library to make the code you write work during every year, not just the one we are currently in.

 ## Discussion